betselotbz/js-objects-practice/README.md

 ## Instructions

-1. Fork and clone this repository.
-1. Change into the new directory.
-1. Fulfill the listed requirements.

-Starter code is available in [`lib/challenge.js`](lib/challenge.js).
+Please fork the starter code in [this replit](https://repl.it/@marcwright/JS-Objects-Practice).

 ## Requirements